 The following fellowships can support theorists who are U.S. citizens or permanent residents:

-Hertz Foundation Fellowships: Apply when applying to grad student or as 1st-yr grad student (rare exceptions for more advanced students, see FAQ); applications open in Summer, deadline in Fall.
+Hertz Foundation Fellowship: Apply when applying to grad student or as 1st-yr grad student (rare exceptions for more advanced students, see FAQ); applications open in Summer, deadline in Fall.

 National Defense Science & Engineering Graduate Fellowships: Apply when applying to grad school or as 1st- or 2nd-yr grad student (rare exceptions for more advanced students); applications open around Sept.
 1, deadline mid-December.
 Open to all of neuro/cognitive science.
 You need to discuss "how your research might be of interest to the Department of Defense (DoD)", but there is no service requirement of any kind associated with an award.

 See also more general science or neuroscience fellowships listed here.
 In particular, for U.S. citizens/permanent residents, NSF fellowships (can apply as an undergrad senior and/or post-college, but only once as a grad student, either 1st or 2nd year; our students typically apply in their 2nd year) and NIH NRSA awards (apply after finishing 2nd year grad, i.e. after passing quals).
 As a grad student here we will guide you in applying for NSF and NRSA awards.